Thomas Roe: Ambassador to the Mughal Empire

-In 1614, Roe was elected Member of Parliament for Tamworth.
+In 1614, Roe was elected Member of Parliament (MP) for Tamworth.

 The East India Company persuaded King James to send Roe as a royal envoy to the Agra court of the Great Mughal Emperor, Jahangir.
 Roe resided at Agra for three years, until 1619.
 At the Mughal court, Roe allegedly became a favourite of Jahangir and may have been his drinking partner; certainly he arrived with gifts of "many crates of red wine" and explained to him "What beere was?
 How made?"

 The immediate result of the mission was to obtain permission and protection for an East India Company factory at Surat.
-While no major trading privileges were conceded by Jahingir, "Roe's mission was the beginning of a Mughal-Company relationship that would develop into something approaching a partnership and see the EIC gradually drawn into the Mughal nexus".
+While no major trading privileges were conceded by Jahingir, "Roe's mission was the beginning of a Mughal-Company relationship that would develop into something approaching a partnership and see the said Company gradually drawn into the Mughal nexus".

 While Roe's detailed journals are a valuable source of information on Jahangir's reign, the Emperor did not return the favour, with no mention of Roe in his own voluminous diaries.

+Indian Ocean and East African coast

+Prior to his arrival at the Mughal court, Roe explored the Eastern African islands and coastlines of the Indian Ocean, where he met the Somali navigator and ship pilot Maalim Ibrahim at one of the Islands of the Comoros in 1615.
+The latter influenced Roe's cartographic knowledge of the Indian Ocean through his map which Roe summarised as a "graduated map of high quality" drawn on parchment and as a result began adjusting his own.
+Maalim invited Roe to visit the city of Mogadishu, which at the time was the richest on the East African coast, and despite Roe appreciating the invitation, he could not split up the fleet heading for the Mughal Empire.